alephium/docs/docs/dapps/build-dapp-from-scratch.md

 ```

 :::caution
-Real applications should use environment variables or similiar techniques for senstivie settings like `privateKeys`.
+For production we should use environment variables or similiar techniques for senstivie information like `privateKeys`.
 Do not commit your private keys to source control.
 :::

-and retry to deploy:
+and try to re-deploy:

 ```sh
 npx @alephium/cli@latest deploy